A MEMORIAL TO MASS SHOOTING VICTIMS IN DUNBLANE, SCOTLAND

 Yes, the Second Amendment is peculiarly worded.
 But there can be no question whatsoever that when the Founding Fathers wrote

-A consequence of obdurate congressional Republicans is that the gun control fight has shifted to the state level, where 18 states now have the universal background checks that Congress won't touch, while President Obama today announces a series of executive actions that hypothetically will made it harder for criminals and nuts to get their hands of firearms.
-The reality is that his unilateral action, which will be challenged in court, will do little to stem the gun violence epidemic.
+A consequence of obdurate congressional Republicans is that the gun control fight has shifted to the state level, where Nevada, 17 other states and District of Columbia now have the universal background checks that Congress won't touch, but the reality is that this will do little to stem the gun violence epidemic.

 Just ask the grieving families and friends of the Las Vegas victims.